 Why Should You Adopt a Proactive Customer Service Approach?

-Here are a few instances of proactive service that forward-thinking business owners are doing to boost client satisfaction:
+Here are a few instances of proactive support that forward-thinking business owners are doing to boost client satisfaction:

 - Live chat: If a customer can’t discover what they’re looking for on your website, they’re likely to abandon it right away.
 Even if they contact you to inquire about how to carry out a task, they aren’t off to a good start with your organization.
 Live chat is a promising substitute for phone calls since it allows employees to contact customers and guide or answer questions.